K-12 School and Day Treatment Program

 The application process for the ASPEN program is the same as the process for the therapeutic day treatment program.
 Some students may need additional supports such as medical assistance and exclusive adult support.
 Tennyson is happy to discuss these individual student needs and work with the home school district on programming options.
 For more information on the ASPEN program please contact Kim Cini, K12 Principal, and Special Education Director @ 720.855.3424.

 Tennyson’s Life Skills Program was created to assist students in our ASPEN program and set them up for success prior to discharging.
-Opportunities for children include:
+Opportunities for students may include:

-- Students ages 12 years and up earning internships on campus, which range from recycling around the building to preparing meals for meetings.
-These internships teach soft skills such as making introductions punctuality, initiative, and work ethic;
+- Students ages 12 years and up earning internships on campus.
+These internships teach social and professional skills such as making introductions, punctuality, initiative, and work ethic;

 - Other practical skills are gained through field trips that offer students the chance to understand and master public transportation, visits to college campuses, and more!